Characterizing a vertex-transitive graph by a large ball: On Cayley graphs with discrete isometry group

 If $t^2 \in T_{i+1}$ and $t^2 \neq t^{-1}$, observe that for all $j$, $t^{2^j} \in T_{i+1} \setminus T_i$ (otherwise if $j\geq 2$ is the smallest integer such that $t^{2^j} \notin T_{i+1} \setminus T_i$, then $t^{2^j} \notin T_i$ because it is the square of $t^{2^{j-1}} \notin T_i$, and hence $T_{i+1} \setminus \{t^{2^{j-1}},t^{-2^{j-1}}\}$ could be added between $T_i$ and $T_{i+1}$, contradicting the maximality).
 Since $T_{i+1}$ is finite, there is a smaller $j$ such that $t^{2^j} \in \cup_{k=0}^{j-1} \{t^{2^k},t^{-2^k}\}$, and by maximality necessarily $t^{2^j} \in \{t,t^{-1}\}$ and $T_{i+1}\setminus T_i = \{t^{2^k},k=0\dots j-1\} \cup \{t^{-2^k},k=0\dots j-1\}$.
 In particular, $2^{2j}-1$ is a multiple of the order of $t$, which is therefore odd and hence at least $5$ (we assumed that $t^3 \neq e$).
 Take a sequence $n_0>n_1>\dots>n_j$, and take for $\underline u'$ the sequence containing $n_k$ times $t^{2^k}$ for all $k=0,\dots,j$.
 Then by (\ref{item:N3s}) $N_3(s,S(\underline u,\underline u')) = N_3(s,S(\underline u))$ if $s \in T_i$.
 Also, since by (\ref{item:N3s0}) for each occurence of $t^{2^j}$, $N_3(t^{2^j},\cdot)$ is increased by at least $1$ (and at most $2$), we see that $N_3(t^{\pm 2^j},S(\underline u,\underline u')) \geq n_j$, which can be made strictly larger than $\max_{s \in T_i} N_3(s,S(\underline u))$ and $7$ if $n_j$ is large enough.
 Finally, consider $k<j$.
 For each of the $n_k$ occurences of $t^{2^k}$ in $\underline u'$, only $N_3(t^{\pm 2^k},\cdot)$ and $N_3(t^{\pm 2^{k+1}},\cdot)$ can increase (by one or two), but necessarily $N_3(t^{\pm 2^k},\cdot)$ increases by at least one unit more than $N_3(t^{\pm 2^{k+1}},\cdot)$.
 This implies that

 This implies that if $n_k$ is large enough compared to $n_{k+1}$, we have

 In particular there is a choice of $n_0,\dots,n_j$ such that the induction hypothesis holds at step $i+1$.

-Finally the induction hypothesis holds for $T_K=S_0$, which concludes the proof of the Lemma. \end{proof} \begin{rem} An examination of the proof of Theorem \ref{thm:discrete} would give the following improvement~: there is an explicit function $f \colon \N \to \N$ such that if $\Gamma$ is a group with $N$ generators and an element of order at least $f(N)$, then $\Gamma$ has a Cayley graph with discrete isometry group. \end{rem}
+Finally the induction hypothesis holds for $T_K=S_0$, which concludes the proof of the Lemma. \end{proof} \begin{rem} The proof of Theorem \ref{thm:discrete} in fact shows the following: there is a function $f \colon \N \to \N$ such that for any $N \in \N$, if $\Gamma$ is a group with $N$ generators and an element of order at least $f(N)$, then $\Gamma$ has a Cayley graph with discrete isometry group. \end{rem}